charlotteswebdev/edge_detection/README.md

 # Edge Detection Application

 This Python application performs edge detection on images using vertical and horizontal filters.
 It demonstrates basic computer vision concepts using PyTorch and displays the results using Matplotlib.
+This tool is a simplified version of what happens in the first layer of many CNNs (convolutional neural networks), where the network learns these kernel values automatically instead of using predetermined values.

 ## Prerequisites